kamranzaman0/MCQGenerator/README.md

-For Deploying the Project in AWS Plateform Follow the bellow steps

-# 1.First login to the AWS with your user name and password (link)
+# AWS Deployment Guide

+## 1. Log in to AWS
+   - Visit the [AWS Management Console](https://aws.amazon.com/console/) and log in using your username and password.

-# 2. Search about the EC2 Instanse
+## 2. Search for EC2 Instance
-# 3. You need to configure the ubuntu machine
+   - In the AWS Management Console, search for "EC2" and select it.

+## 3. Configure the Ubuntu Machine
+   - Choose an Ubuntu AMI (Amazon Machine Image) for your instance.
+   - Select the instance type that suits your project requirements.
+   - Configure instance details, add storage, and tag your instance.

-# 4. Launch the instase
+## 4. Launch the Instance
+   - Review your configurations and click "Launch" to start your instance.

-# 5. Update the machine using bellow command
+## 5. Update the Machine
+   - SSH into your EC2 instance.
+   - Run the following commands to update the machine and install necessary packages:

+     ```bash
      sudo apt update
      sudo apt-get update
      sudo apt upgrade
-  sudo apt install git curl unzip tar make sudo vim wget git clone "yoour repo link" sudo apt install python3-pi pip3 install -4 requirements python3 -m streamlit run StreamlitAPP.py
+     sudo apt install git curl unzip tar make sudo vim wget

-# 6. if you want to add open api key

-  1.create .env file in your server
+     ```

+   - Clone your repository:

+     ```bash
+     git clone "your-repo-link"
+     ```

+   - Install Python and project dependencies:

+     ```bash
+     sudo apt install python3-pip
+     pip3 install -r requirements.txt
+     ```

+   - Run your Streamlit app:

+     ```bash
+     python3 -m streamlit run StreamlitAPP.py
+     ```

+## 6. Add OpenAI API Key (Optional)
+   - If your project requires an API key, follow these steps to add it:
+     1. Create a `.env` file on your server:

+        ```bash
-  2. touch .env
+        touch .env
-  3. vi .evn open the .evn file
-  4. press insert from keyboard
-  5. copy your api key and paste it in the .env file
-  6. press Esc key and then write :wq and hit enter
-# 7. For configure the port follow bellow steps

-  Go with your security and add the inbound rule add the port 8501 press save button
+        ```

+     2. Open the `.env` file:

+        ```bash
+        vi .env
+        ```

+     3. Press `i` to enter insert mode, then paste your API key.
+     4. Press `Esc` to exit insert mode, then type `:wq` and press Enter to save and close the file.

+## 7. Configure the Port
+   - Go to your EC2 instance's Security Groups settings.
+   - Add an inbound rule to allow traffic on port `8501` (or whichever port your app uses).
+   - Save the security group settings.